GoogleChrome/developer.chrome.com/site/en/blog/extensions-getting-started-guides/index.md

 - Choose “New extension guide request”.
 - Fill out and submit the form.

-We still have work to do, but this is a step in the right direction.
-We're excited to continue expanding and collaborating with the extension developer community.
+We think this new getting started guide is a big improvement over the old one, but we're not stopping here; we'll keep working to improve and expand our documentation to better serve all extension developers.
+We're excited to continue collaborating with the extension developer community.

 [doc-ext-101]: /docs/extensions/mv3/getstarted/extensions-101
 [doc-dev-basics]: /docs/extensions/mv3/getstarted/development-basics